Sparse learned kernels for interpretable and efficient medical time series processing: Related Work

 Methods such as 1D convolutional neural networks \cite{goh, yalizheng, ecg1dcnn, ecg1dcnn2}, 2D convolutional neural networks \cite{liu, ecg2dCNN}, and U-Net type architectures \cite{sota} have been implemented with varying degrees of success for PPG artifact detection and ECG arrhythmia detection.
 These methods are more accurate than traditional machine learning methods.
 Many of these architectures, such as 1D and 2D convolutional neural networks are not inherently designed for segmentation tasks, as they were originally designed for classification tasks.
 As a result, they must be adapted to segmentation tasks via classification of signal windows, or methods like GradCAM \cite{gradcam} or SHAP \cite{shap}, which adds another layer of complexity.
 Additionally, these methods are often unreliable (see experiments in \cite{sota}).
 Transformer-based approaches have been implemented, performing similarly to convolutional networks (though with higher parameter counts) \cite{che2021}.

 Most deep learning methods demand significant computational resources, rendering them impractical for use in wearable devices.
 An exception is Tiny-PPG \cite{yalizheng}, which emphasizes model pruning and the development of compact, portable models.
 Our experiments indicate that we achieve similar performance to Tiny-PPG but with much sparser models (about half the parameters).

-Interpreting black box deep learning models is extremely challenging.
-Instead, most work turns to post-hoc explainability methods, such as the aforementioned GradCAM and SHAP methods \cite{gradcam, shap}.
-Indeed, even modern explainable approaches to medical signal processing with transformer architectures \cite{vaid2023} fail to yield saliency maps that properly attribute features to their classification.
+However, Tiny-PPG is not designed for interpretability.
+Trying to understand black box deep learning models is extremely challenging.
+Most work turns to methods that seek to explain black box model behavior, such as the aforementioned GradCAM and SHAP methods \cite{gradcam, shap}, rather than build interpretability inherently into the model, which yields a faithful understanding of model behavior.
+Indeed, even modern explanation algorithms for medical signal processing with transformer architectures \cite{vaid2023} fail to yield saliency maps that properly attribute features to their classification.
 In the aforementioned work, saliency maps for ST-elevation myocardial infarction correctly assign high saliency to \textit{some} elevated ST segments, yet ignore equally prevalent ST segments seemingly at random.
 Furthermore, an area of equally intense saliency is assigned to a completely blank area of the ECG strip.
+Although it is not always obvious a priori what features are important, it is generally useful to know what features contributed to a model's decision.